Industrial Design BFA

 - Consumer products (Toaster, coffee maker, sporting goods, communications devices or power tools)

-Explain briefly and articulately your ideas behind each project.
-We expect that as part of this visual presentation you also submit pages from your journal, or sketchbook that indicate your process of research, thinking and investigation.
+We expect as part of the visual presentation that you also submit pages from your journal, or sketchbook that indicate your process of research, thinking and investigation.
+Be prepared to explain briefly and articulately your ideas behind each project.

 - Selection of 6 pieces of 2-D and 3-D artwork.
 Applicants are advised to review the Studio Portfolio Preparation Guidelines for advice on preparing the portfolio.